rushabhkayadra/carla-ml-safety/README.md

 └── safety_case_report.pdf
 ```

-The large CARLA image dataset should generally **not be committed to
-GitHub**.
-The notebook is designed to access the extracted RGB frames
-through a Google Drive mount during execution.

 Generated experiment outputs such as plots, CSV logs and model
-checkpoints are stored under the corresponding `exercises/` and
+checkpoints are stored under the corresponding `exercises/` directories.
-`checkpoints/` directories.

 ------------------------------------------------------------------------